anassuncao/aroundtheworld/README.md

 I've published my website/app using Heroku.
 I followed these steps:

 1. After making sure I have a requirements.txt file and a Procfile I have followed the documentation available on Heroku.
-2. I've added, commited and pushed my files to heroku master
+2. I've added, commited and pushed my files to heroku master:
+    $ git add .
+    $ git commit -am "make it better"
+    $ git push heroku master)
-3. Entering the Settings page, I've set the IP and the PORT values.
+3. Entering the Settings page, on the Confir Vars section I've set the IP (0.0.0.0) and the PORT (5000) values.
+Also the MONGO_URI link and credentials.
+4. I've restarted all dynos
+5. Run app - all was working properly.
+6. Made another add and commit to add these last updates on the README-md file regarding the deployment procedure.

 Deploy your application
 Commit your code to the repository and deploy it to Heroku using Git.